NUBO: A Transparent Python Package for Bayesian Optimization

 Asynchronous optimisation \citep{Snoek2012} leverages the same property as sequential greedy optimisation: the pending points that have not yet been evaluated can be added to the test points but are treated as fixed.
 In this way, they affect the joint multivariate normal distribution but are not considered directly in the optimisation.
 Asynchronous optimisation is particularly beneficial for objective functions for which the evaluation time varies.
 In these cases, the optimisation can be continued while some points are still being evaluated.

-\section{\pkg{NUBO}}
+\section{NUBO}

-\pkg{NUBO} is a Bayesian optimisation package in \proglang{Python} that focuses on transparency and user experience to make Bayesian optimisation accessible to researchers from a wide range of disciplines whose area of expertise is not necessarily statistics or computer science.
-With this overall goal in mind, \pkg{NUBO} ensures transparency by implementing clean and comprehensible code, precise references and thorough documentation, within this research article and on our website at \url{www.nubopy.com}.
+NUBO is a Bayesian optimisation package in Python that focuses on transparency and user experience to make Bayesian optimisation accessible to researchers from a wide range of disciplines whose area of expertise is not necessarily statistics or computer science.
+With this overall goal in mind, NUBO ensures transparency by implementing clean and comprehensible code, precise references and thorough documentation within this research article and on our website at \url{www.nubopy.com}.
 We avoid implementations of overly complex and convoluted functions and objects that require the retracing of individual elements through multiple files to be fully understood.
 We prioritise user experience defined by a modular and flexible design that can be intuitively tailored to unique problems, easy-to-read and write syntax, and a careful selection of Bayesian optimisation algorithms.
 The latter is important as we try not to overwhelm the user with a larger number of options but rather focus on what is essential to optimise computer simulators and physical experiments successfully.